derekphilipau/laravel-5.5-coreui-vue-separated/Readme.md

 however in this version we're using Laravel 5.5 and instead of copying CoreUI files directly into `/resources/assets` and `assets/js`, the main CoreUI files are all contained in `/resources/coreui` while public files go to `/public/static`

-Unfortunately Bootstrap 4 has been bundled into CoreUI.
+Unfortunately Bootstrap 4 has been bundled into CoreUI (TODO: Fix this!).
 We specify font-awesome and simple-line-icons package dependencies rather than using the CoreUI bundled versions.

 ## Getting Started